andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     ```

-7. After all configuration, we need to test.
-We can test `KafkaProducerModule` and `KafkaConsumerModule` with manual hit `/kafka/produce` endpoint. [see this instruction](ack-endpoint-url).
+8. After all configuration, we need to test manual hit `/api/kafka/producer` endpoint. [see this instruction](../README.md#endpoint).

 ### Run project